samuelbartels21/envygeeks.io/_posts/2016-02-24-on-shell-escaping-in-ruby.md

 ---
-title: On Shell Escaping in Ruby
+title: On Shell Escaping in Ruby.
+tags:
+  - ruby
 ---

 Its standard is too low, you can't accidentally double escape.
 Here let me fix that: